HighnessAtharva/VocabCLI/docs/user_manual.md

 ## `VocabularyCLI flashcard`

-📇 Create flashcards for words in your learning list
+🎫 Generate flashcards for words in your learning list

 **Usage**: